Cireo/sixen/DEPLOYMENT.md

 2. **Enable GitHub Pages**:
    - Go to your repository settings
    - Navigate to "Pages" in the left sidebar
-   - Under "Source", select "Deploy from a branch"
+   - Under "Source", select "GitHub Actions"
-   - Choose "main" branch and "/ (root)" folder
-   - Click "Save"
+   - The workflow will automatically deploy on push to `main`
 3. **Deploy**: Your site will be available at `https://[username].github.io/[repository-name]/` within a few minutes

 ## What's Included